 Preservation of the Art Form

-We are committed to preserving and presenting lesser-known, rarely-produced musical theatre works of the early to mid-20th century.
+We are committed to preserving and presenting lesser known, rarely produced musical theatre works of the early to mid-20th century, including work by the Gershwins, Cole Porter, Rodgers and Hart, Jerome Kern, and many others.
 We do so in part to ensure the survival of the origins of the American musical theatre as an art form.

-We hold an affinity for classic art forms of Western and American performance art, e.g., ballet, opera, and jazz.
-We believe the American musical is also a classic art form with a specific history and evolution.
+We acknowledge a connection with and admire classic forms of Western and American artistic performance, including dramatic theater, ballet, opera, and jazz.
+We believe the American musical is on a par with these other disciplines.

-Our work is uplifting to the spirit, inspirational, and fun.
-Perspectives on contemporary culture as presented in early American musicals are now retrospective to us, and therefore enlightening and of academic interest.
+We strive to present work that is uplifting to the spirit, inspirational, enlightening, and fun.
+The perspectives on American culture as presented in early American musicals are of important historical and academic interest.

 We strive to educate our audiences about the cultural, historical, and artistic worth of the material we produce.
 We dedicate ourselves to local arts education by enlightening people of all ages and backgrounds about musical theatre.
 MoonSchool, our musical theatre training program, serves to train young people in musical theatre performance as well as foster enjoyment of this art form in a new generation.